Gaspar-Cdv/graph-data-structures-JS/README.md

 An edge is a link between two nodes (e.g. `['A', 'B']`).
 An edge can also be weighted.
 If not, its default value is 1.

 Graph objects also accept four formats of edge lists : arrays, weighted arrays, objects and Map objects.
+Once the graph instanced, the edge list is automatically converted to Map object.

     Graph.edgeListType([[0, 1], [0, 2], [1, 2]]);                                     // return 'array'
     Graph.edgeListType([[['A', 'B'], 5], [['A', 'C'], 2], [['B', 'C'], 3]]);          // return 'weighted array'